 These will be made available on the N&DCA Facebook page as soon as possible as well as being emailed out to competitors.

-Results will be published on the CTT Website as soon as possible following resolution of any queries (these can be made via phone, email or text to the event organiser).
+Results will be published on the CTT Website as soon as possible following resolution of any queries (these can be made via phone, email, or text to the event organiser).

-Please contact the Event Secretary before the Event day if you have any queries/concerns/comments on any of the above.
+Please contact the Event Secretary (Lewis Timmins) before the event day if you have any queries/concerns/comments on any of the above.

 DON’T FORGET - BRING FRONT & REAR LIGHTS, YOUR HELMET & SAFETY PINS (if needed)